toebeann/BepInEx.Subnautica/README.md

    3. Rename the file `BepInEx.legacy.cfg` to `BepInEx.cfg`

    **Note**: If you later migrate to the stable branch, you should undo these changes.
+4. Depending on your operating system:
-4. Run the game.
+    - Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
-5. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below:
+    - Linux/SteamDeck & macOS users, follow the configuration instructions for your operating system below:

 ### Configuration (Windows)